12 Must-Track Customer Retention Metrics for Growth (2023)

 2. Customer retention rate

-Customer retention rate is the percentage of customers that continue paying for your product for a given period.
+Customer retention rate is the percentage of customers who continue paying for your product for a given period.
 Customer retention is also called logo retention or user retention.

 A high customer retention rate indicates your business can grow revenue month over month because churn is less of an issue.